-Comprehensive test for detection of HBG1 and HBG2 variants, a rare cause of unstable hemoglobins in neonates
+Comprehensive test for detection of HBG1 and HBG2 variants, a rare cause of unstable Hbs in neonates

 Test Fact Sheet(s)

 Gallagher PG.
 Diagnosis and management of rare congenital nonimmune hemolytic disease.
 Hematology Am Soc Hematol Educ Program.
-2015; 2015: 392-9.PubMed
+2015;2015:392-399.PubMed

 Centers for Disease Control and Prevention, Prevention and Association of Public Health Laboratories.
-Hemoglobinopathies - Current practices for screening, confirmation and follow-up.
+Hemoglobinopathies - current practices for screening, confirmation and follow-up.
 Silver Springs, MD: Association of Public Health Laboratories.
-[Published: Dec 2015; Accessed: May 2019]Online
+[Published: Dec 2015; Accessed: Jul 2020]Online